jbolns/jbolns/README.md

 👋 Hello sexy people, I’m J.

 👽 Coder.
-Consultant.
 Political Economist.

-🌱 Currently have a small (tiny) software development firm.
-Trying to produce cool things.

-💞️ Would love to collaborate with anyone interested in high-performance website development, digital sustainability, applied AI (especially if edge AI), or a combination thereof.
+🌱 Currently trying to develop cool things, while continuously learning about digital technologies.

+💡 My biggest lesson thus far is that coding is increasingly becoming a team effort.
+The really cool things take a team, indeed.
+I started my coding journey independently.
+Now trying to be part of something cool.

+💞️ What is cool?
+High-performance websites (cool, yet fast and extremely efficient), digital sustainability, edge AI, among many other things...
+It's a long list.

 📫 You can contact me here or via social media.